 There are two main snorkel spots in the area- Dive Park by the Casino, and Lovers Cove.

-You will see so many fish in this spot- they’re everywhere, and not scared of people since they get fed a lot (you can also buy fish food for $2 when you rent your snorkel gear, which will keep the fish all around you when you’re in the water).
+You will see so many fish in this spot- they’re everywhere, and not scared of people since they get fed a lot.
+You can buy fish food for $2 when you rent your snorkel gear, which will keep the fish all around you when you’re in the water.

-Lover’s Cove: Lover’s Cove is another popular snorkeling location, however it is a further walk from Descanso Beach Club than the Dive Park.
+Lover’s Cove is another popular snorkeling location, however it is a further walk from Descanso Beach Club than the Dive Park.
 Coming from Descanso, you will have to walk past the casino, past the town, and past the ferry dock where you arrived.
 A few min past the ferry dock, you will see Lover’s Cove- a cove with a rocky shoreline, likely with other snorkelers in the water.
-I didn’t have time to go to this spot so I can’t vouch for it personally, but I’ve heard good things.
+I didn’t have time to go to this spot, but I’ve heard good things.

-- Go to Luau Larry’s in town for one of their famous “Wiki Whacker” drinks
+- Luau Larry’s in town for one of their famous “Wiki Whacker” drinks

-- Check out the inside of the Casino building- they have museum exhibits and shows!
+- Casino Building – check out the inside for museum exhibits and shows

 Hopefully my Catalina day trip blog post has helped to inspire you to plan a trip, even if it is just for the day!
 It’s amazing how escaping the hustle and bustle of Los Angeles for the day to venture to Catalina Island makes you feel like you are on an exotic vacation, even though you are only an hour boat ride from the mainland!

-If you are looking for additional weekend trips from Los Angeles, check out some of my other posts:
+If you are looking for other awesome weekend trips from Los Angeles, check out a few of my other posts: